 Personally I am often inspired by my fellow creatives and agencies that I see pushing the boundaries of the web.
-Plus, keeping an ear to the proverbial ground means I’m in touch with those industry resources that continue to collate and promote the work of others.
+Plus, keeping an ear to the proverbial ground means I’m in touch with those industry resources that continue to and promote the work of others.

 There are so many designers out there breaking ground and furthering the industry in ways that some can only dream of.
 Naturally, I strive to design at that level.